Mark A. Morgan

-Mark A. Morgan (born c.
-January 1, 1950) is an American law enforcement official who served as the Chief Operating Officer and acting Commissioner of U.S. Customs and Border Protection from July 5, 2019, to January 20, 2021.
+Mark A. Morgan (born 1965 or 1966) is an American law enforcement official who served as the Chief Operating Officer and acting Commissioner of U.S. Customs and Border Protection from July 5, 2019, to January 20, 2021.

 Morgan had a long career in the Federal Bureau of Investigation, culminating in appointments as head of the Inspection Division and Training Division.
 He then served as chief of the United States Border Patrol under President Barack Obama as the first person to be appointed to that post from outside the Border Patrol; he resigned a few days after the inauguration of President Donald Trump.
 Morgan returned to government when he was announced as Trump's pick to be acting director of U.S. Immigration and Customs Enforcement (ICE), where he served from May 28, 2019, until he moved to Customs and Border Protection.

 Early life and education

-Morgan was born on January 1, 1950.
+Morgan was born in 1965 or 1966.
 Morgan received a bachelor of science degree in engineering from Central Missouri State University.
-He joined the United States Marine Corps at the age of 19, and served active duty and reserve for a total of 10 years including service at the Gulf War.
+He joined the United States Marine Corps at the age of 19, and served active duty and in the United States Marine Corps Reserve for a total of 11 years including service at the Gulf War.

 Morgan received a Juris Doctor degree from the University of Missouri–Kansas City School of Law, serving as a deputy sheriff with the Platte County Sheriff's Department in Missouri, and in the Marine Corps Reserve concurrently with his studies.